piccobit/fish-food/README.md

 # How do I add my installable thingy to GoFish?

-See https://gofi.sh/#cookbook for further information on adding your own fish food to GoFish.
+See the [cookbook](https://gofish.dev/#cookbook) for further information on adding your own fish food to GoFish.

 # Original author